keaganDev/codent/README.md

 # codent
 My personal blog.
 Codent is different from most other blogs out there, it's about teaching me - the blogger and novice  coder - and each other.
 It's an interactive experience that aims to remove the teacher at the front of the class and welcome anyone with something to say!

-Whether that be a mistake I have made or just an alternative solution to a problem.
+On codent I will upload an original post on my understanding of a particular subject and you all are invited to rip that post to shreds!
+The philosiphy being that I as a novice coder will be able to teach not only about the subjects I know but also teach through my mistakes.
+Hopefully this will help me you, and many other programmers gain an alternate viewpoint on a matter and correct any mistakes that we are oblivious to.

+Codent will feature many feedback systems: regular comment sections; you're stupid sections - where you point out silly flaws in any aspect of the post; ratings on feedback which will be featured in the post if popular enough and even complete alternate posts linked to the original offering a complete overhaul of my perspective and execution of solving a particular problem.

+I hope that offering this platform will allow programmers with similar interests to come together to more fully understand the problems we enjoy working on!

+As an aside, since this project is going to be all about feedback, tell me if this is a stupid idea or recommend features that you think will help me realize my idea more completely.